Start Strong! — Use a Speech Introduction Your Audience Will Remember

 Looks okay, doesn't it?

-You Need a Powerful Speech Introduction
+How to Craft a Powerful Speech Introduction

 Your greeting is an essential part of your Introduction because it presents both you and your topic to your audience, giving your listeners a flavor of what will follow.
 Equally important, it opens up the channel of communication between you and your listeners.
 It alerts an audience to whether you're going to be interesting or not.
 And it starts influencing listeners when they're primed to pay maximum attention.

+All pretty important considerations!
 As I tell my clients and trainees, your greeting is a presentation element that absolutely shouldn't be neglected.

 Marrying Sound and Sense